imapex-training/rest-api-swagger/README.md

 Using HTTP, as is most common, the kind of operations available include those predefined by the HTTP verbs GET, POST, PUT, DELETE and so on.
 By making use of a stateless protocol and standard operations REST systems aim for fast performance, reliability, and the ability to grow, by using reusable components that can be managed and updated without affecting the system as a whole, even while it is running.

-have a look at good old wikipedia for a ton more info: [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
+Have a look at good old wikipedia for a ton more info: [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).

 There are a number of methods and supporting tools to create REST based APIs.